seanpreston/quaderno-api/eu_vat_moss.md

     )
 ));

-$cu->subscriptions->create(array(
+$customer->subscriptions->create(array(
     "plan" => "awesome",
     "metadata" => array(
-       "ip_address" => '0.0.0.0'
+       "ip_address" => $_SERVER['REMOTE_ADDR']
     ) // all metadata are optional
 ));
 ```

+Don't forget to set the customer IP address in both charges and subscriptions, if you want Quaderno to check the customer location according to the VAT MOSS requirements.

-In both cases, Quaderno will always create an invoice and send you a notification if it cannot check the customer location using the billing country, the IP address, and the credit card country.
+In both cases, Quaderno will always create an invoice and send you a notification if it's not able to check the customer location using the billing country, the IP address, and the credit card country.